 Michael Heidelberger's studies of the immunochemistry of antibodies, antigen, and complement redefined the field of immunology and founded it on the precise, quantitative basis of analytical chemistry.
-In the 19th century, Robert Koch and Louis Pasteur had established that each infectious disease was caused by a particular microorganisms, and Pasteur had found that inoculations of attenuated (weakened but living) forms of several of these microorganisms or of small, repeated doses of their toxic products induced an immune reaction that provided long-term protection against the diseases they cause.
+In the 19th century, Robert Koch and Louis Pasteur had established that each infectious disease was caused by a particular microorganism, and Pasteur had found that inoculations of attenuated (weakened but living) forms of several of these microorganisms or of small, repeated doses of their toxic products induced an immune reaction that provided long-term protection against the diseases they cause.
 Aided by the discovery by Theobald Smith and Daniel Salmon that even bacteria killed by heat could impart protective immunity and that, contrary to longstanding belief, no interaction between the body and living microorganisms was required for protection, scientists in short order developed vaccinations and antitoxins against cholera, anthrax, rabies, diphtheria, and tetanus.

 Emil von Behring suggested in the early 1890s that immunity stemmed from protective substances in blood serum (the clear liquid portion of the blood that separates out upon clotting), which he called antibodies.
 Moreover, he observed that antibodies were highly specific, meaning that they protected against one disease but not others.
 Further work during the 1890s revealed that in the presence of immune or antisera (sera that contained antibodies to specific diseases, which were obtained by inoculating animals such as rabbits with small doses of the disease-causing microorganism or toxin), bacteria clumped together or dissolved, and were thus rendered harmless.
 During the same decade, Jules Bordet hypothesized the existence of an important accessory factor in the blood serum of non-immunized individuals, which later came to be called complement and which, while not itself an antibody, combined with antibodies and activated them to destroy antigens, foreign substances that trigger immune reactions.
 According to Bordet's hypothesis, antibodies provided immunological specificity--the ability to bind to particular antigens--while complement acted as the destructive agent.
 Finally, scientists in the early part of the 20th century noted a second mechanism of immunity provided by specialized cells in the body that engulf and digest bacteria and other foreign matter.
 Such phagocytic cells, it was soon suggested, required that bacteria be coated by antibody before they could effectively kill them.